 Several studies were performed on different types of oils and cooking methods, such as baking, stir frying, pan frying, deep frying and roasting.

-Stir frying – study 1
+Trans fats formed during stir frying – study 1

 The following are the main conclusions of a study on trans fat generation, using various methods of cooking with corn oil.